How To Manage Bar Exam Stress

 Having these things to look forward to can really add some enjoyment to the summer and allow you to stay much more focused during the day when studying.

-Try to take these suggestions and work these into your law school and bar study experience.
+Try to take these suggestions and work them into your law school and bar study experience.
 Like I said, the scariest thing about the bar is just facing the unknown.
 Get rid of that fear by informing yourself of the process and what bar study actually looks like.
 Then, create a plan much like mine and all those that I’ve helped pass the bar exam and the process won’t be all that bad.
 Get your work done, enjoy a little bit of those nice summer evenings, and then pass that bar on the first try with Kaplan so that you can enjoy that well-deserved bar trip!

 Find Time To Take Study Breaks

 Studying and taking the bar exam can be a very stressful time in many students’ lives.
 It’s a time we all try and forget once we finish taking the exam, but remains with us like a bad memory that we can just never forget.
 However, that does not have to be the case for you!
-Take some time and talk to people who have successfully navigated the world of bar studies and they will tell you, “take breaks while studying.”
+Take some time and talk to people who have successfully navigated the world of bar studies and they will tell you, “Take breaks while studying.”

 Taking breaks while studying serves to give your brain a moment to digest what you have just been cramming in there for the past few hours.
-Without that time, you will not be able to convert newly learned information into long term memory for the exam; which means you will just have to go back and redo some of the work to learn what you have already covered.
+Without that time, you will not be able to convert newly learned information into long-term memory for the exam; which means you will just have to go back and redo some of the work to learn what you have already covered.
 And that can lead to unneeded frustration and additional stress.

-Overcomming BAR Exam Stress
+Overcoming BAR Exam Stress

 Here’s how a Kaplan BAR Regional Manager found a way to deal with the stress of studying for the BAR exam: